 The car my daughter is currently driving is financed in her soon-to-be ex-husband's name only.
 At one point the vehicle was paid off and without her knowledge he refinanced both her car and his truck for purposes of generating capital.
-The bank has threatened to repossess the car if she does not...
+The bank has threatened to repossess the car if she does...
 Read more »

 Arkansas is not a community property state, but that doesn't change the answer to your question.
 If her name is not on the car note, she cannot be held responsible for that debt unless the divorce judge makes her responsible.
-Even in that case, the only person the financing company can come after...Read more »
+Even in that case, the only person the financing company can come...Read more »

 You can claim some of your property as exempt from judgment creditors.
 If your property is does not fall with the judgment creditor exemption, then you may want to file bankruptcy to protect it.
 In either case, you may want to talk to a lawyer about your situation.

 I received a judgement against my husband in divorce for $17,000.i filed it with the county clerk so that if he sold any property it would show up like a lien.
 He did a quick claim title over to another guy for a house he owned.
 I want my money and want to file a lis pendens so that nothing can be...
 Read more »